Robert Lefkowitz: Personal life

 Lefkowitz is married to Lynn (née Tilley).
 He has five children and six grandchildren.
 He was previously married to Arna Brandel.

 In 2021, Lefkowitz published a memoir entitled A Funny Thing Happened on the Way to Stockholm: The Adrenaline-Fueled Adventures of an Accidental Scientist.
-This book was co-authored by Randy Hall, who was a post-doctoral fellow in the Lefkowitz lab in the 1990’s.
-The book describes Lefkowitz’s early life, training as a physician, and tenure in the United States Public Health Service (the “Yellow Berets” of the NIH), which began as a means of fulfilling his draft obligation during the Vietnam War but ultimately ignited a lifelong passion for research.
-The second half of the book describes Lefkowitz’s research career and various adventures both before and after his Nobel Prize win.
-Upon publication in February 2021, the book was named as “New & Noteworthy” by The New York Times and “one of the week’s best science picks” by Nature.
+This book was co-authored by Randy Hall, who was a post-doctoral fellow in the Lefkowitz lab in the 1990s.
+The book describes Lefkowitz's early life, training as a physician, and tenure in the United States Public Health Service (the "Yellow Berets" of the NIH), which began as a means of fulfilling his draft obligation during the Vietnam War but ultimately ignited a lifelong passion for research.
+The second half of the book describes Lefkowitz's research career and various adventures both before and after his Nobel Prize win.
+Upon publication in February 2021, the book was named as "New & Noteworthy" by The New York Times and "one of the week's best science picks" by Nature.